On this page:

 Strengthened Quality Standards Introductory videos

-We have released a suite of introductory videos to provide you with foundational knowledge of your obligations regarding under the strengthened Aged Care Quality Standards.
+We have released a suite of introductory videos to provide you with foundational knowledge of your obligations under the strengthened Aged Care Quality Standards.
 The first video introduces the strengthened Quality Standards, and the remaining 7 videos each focus on explaining the key topics in the individual standards.

 You can watch the videos here: